-- Atlassian is giving educators free, one-year subscriptions to Trello Business Class, to help them stay organized and connected as they transition to remote learning.
+- Atlassian is offering its Trello for Educators product to help educators stay organized, collaborate on coursework, and plan their digital classrooms as they transition to remote learning.

 - IBM is supporting educators and students transitioning to remote learning by making a its online education resources free to all.